 Mr. Orange is a blackened salmon taco.
 It is topped with grilled corn, a black bean relish, queso fresco & cilantro.
 Drizzled with avocado salsa and served with a wedge of lime on a corn tortilla, it is as pretty as it is tasty.

 Baja Shrimp is a tasty fried shrimp taco served on one’s choice of tortillas.
-My choice was corn.
-With the shrimp was a cooked cabbage slaw, pickled jalapeno onions, cilantro and queso fresco.
-A wedge of lime is also served as well as a chipolte sauce on the side.
+My favorite was corn.
+With the shrimp were a cooked cabbage slaw, pickled jalapeno onions, cilantro, and queso fresco.
+A wedge of lime is also served as well as a chipotle sauce on the side.

 The other location that we have personally visited in Katy which is due west of Houston is in the La Centerra shopping center in Cinco Ranch.

-I really like this upscale location!
-As you can see from the photos it is beautifully landscaped with water features weaving through the La Centerra shopping center.
+I like this upscale location!
+As you can see from the photos, it is beautifully landscaped with water features weaving through the La Centerra shopping center.
 This is also the location of Las Alamedas restaurant.

-I learned a nice thing in reading about Torchy’s Tacos.
-A portion of their profits go to support three good causes.
+I learned an informative thing in reading about Torchy’s Tacos.
+A portion of their profits goes to support three good causes.